googleapis/google-cloud-cpp/google/cloud/composer/README.md

   return 1;
 }
 ```

 <!-- inject-quickstart-end -->

-* Packaging maintainers or developers who prefer to install the library in a
+- Packaging maintainers or developers who prefer to install the library in a
   fixed directory (such as `/usr/local` or `/opt`) should consult the
   [packaging guide](/doc/packaging.md).
-* Developers wanting to use the libraries as part of a larger CMake or Bazel
+- Developers wanting to use the libraries as part of a larger CMake or Bazel
   project should consult the [quickstart guides](#quickstart) for the library
   or libraries they want to use.
-* Developers wanting to compile the library just to run some of the examples or
+- Developers wanting to compile the library just to run some of the examples or
   tests should read the current document.
-* Contributors and developers to `google-cloud-cpp` should consult the guide to
+- Contributors and developers to `google-cloud-cpp` should consult the guide to
   [setup a development workstation][howto-setup-dev-workstation].

-[howto-setup-dev-workstation]: /doc/contributor/howto-guide-setup-development-workstation.md

 ## Contributing changes